fwinkelbauer/Bumpy/README.md

 NuGet and Chocolatey packages can be found [here](https://www.nuget.org/packages/Bumpy/) and [here](https://chocolatey.org/packages/bumpy.portable).
 A Cake Addin is provided [here](https://www.nuget.org/packages/Cake.Bumpy/).

-**Note:** As Bumpy's behaviour is heavily influenced by your `.bumpyconfig` file, make sure that your files are kept under version control so that you can easily verify Bumpy's results.
+**Note:** As Bumpy's behavior is heavily influenced by your `.bumpyconfig` file, make sure that your files are kept under version control so that you can easily verify Bumpy's results.

 ## Getting Started